barionleg/ANTs_wiki/How-does-ANTs-handle-qform-and-sform-in-NIFTI-1-images?.md

-**This page has recently changed to reflect updates to ITK NIFTI I/O. See revision history for information about older implementations.**
+**This page has changed to reflect updates to ITK NIFTI I/O. See revision history for information about older implementations.**

 ## Short answer